-CBD-goers, this one’s for you: ICON Link@ClubStreet, a newly opened underground shopping mall, has some great eateries with affordable offerings.
-It’s located beneath the Mercure ICON Singapore City Centre hotel, and is directly connected to Telok Ayer MRT Station.
+CBD-goers, this one’s for you: ICON Link@ClubStreet, an underground shopping mall that has recently been renovated, has some great eateries with affordable offerings.
+It’s located beneath the Mercure ICON Singapore City Centre hotel and is directly connected to Telok Ayer MRT Station.
 It’s also in the vicinity of Chinatown MRT Station, making it a fantastic pitstop for those working in the area.
-Here are the best eight food places to check out at ICON Link@ClubStreet!
+Here are the best 10 food places to check out at ICON Link@ClubStreet, including casual eateries and coffee kiosks!

 Find out where to get the best kaya toast in Singapore.